If you have cancer, or wish to avoid it (and I think that includes 100% of the population, right?), this may interest you.

-2) Processed foods don’t contain as many enzymes as raw foods.
+2) Enzymes.
+Processed foods don’t contain as many enzymes as raw foods.
 Enzymes help your body digest food, absorb nutrients, detoxify, and produce energy.
 All of these processes need to be working well to fight cancer naturally.

 3) Processed foods do contain: preservatives; artificial colors; artificial flavors; flavor enhancers; GMO wheat, soy, and corn; and other things you don’t want to be putting in your body, even on a good day.
 So it’s not just about carbs and sugar, but also, the other things you’re getting in those foods.

 4) Many of us have a hard time digesting wheat and similar grains effectively.
 In some people this leads to conditions like celiac, and in other people, eating wheat may interfere with digestion on a sub-clinical level.
 William Davis, MD wrote an entire book about this.